Your Post Advocates…

 How stories are Pointed is just as important.
 It is easy for the developer to hem and haw and pull a number out of the air, but that leads to poor pointing.
 Instead we want to mix in some rubber ducking.

-A rubber duck assisting with debugging code.
-(Wikipedia)
+A rubber duck assisting with debugging some Java code in NetBeans.

 To do this, the developer needs to explain the story in enough detail so that someone not familiar with the work can understand the level of effort that it requires to complete the story.